hutaba-dev/SealSui-Auto-Bot_upload_fixed/README.md

 ## Configuration

-1. Create a file named `pk.txt` with your Sui wallet mnemonic phrase OR
+1. Create a file named `pk.txt` with your Sui wallet mnemonic phrase OR Private Key
 2. Create `wallets.txt` with multiple wallet mnemonic phrases (one per line)
 3. (Optional) Create `proxies.txt` with proxy server details (one per line)
 4. (Optional) Place an image file named `image.jpg` in the root directory to use a local image